panchul/sb_scala/README.md

 I will gradually migrate the notes I have to this repository.
 To keep track of what I am adding:

++ snippets
+    - Quick refresher on Scala.
+Just to trigger the Scala mindset if I did not use it in a while.

 + uuid_producer_consumer
     - Demoes how to create actors to produce/consume tokens.
       (To run, install ```sbt``` and run ```sbt reload clean compile run``` in that folder)